lindenb/jvarkit/docs/NgsFilesSummary.md

       Default: sample
       Possible Values: [readgroup, sample, library, platform, center, sample_by_platform, sample_by_center, sample_by_platform_by_center, any]
     -R, --reference
-      [20190905]restrict to that reference.
-Also is used to read CRAM files --version
+      [20190905]restrict to thoses reference(s).
+Also is used to read CRAM files.
+A file with the '.list' suffix is interpreted as a list of paths to fasta REF.
+      Default: []
+    --version
       print version and exit